What is inventory optimization?

 Let’s say that you want to optimize on purely economic principles – what will make you the most profit?
 To do this you need to be able to quantify, on the one hand, the true holding cost of inventory and, on the other hand, the cost of shortages, which might include backorder costs, expediting costs, the cost of lost sales and lost market share, even the cost of damage to your brand.
 Noting that these costs are entwined with each other.
 It’s not that this is impossible to do, but it is laborious and somewhat imprecise.

 In fact, it would be fair to say that few people, if any, actually try to calculate this.
 Instead, normal practice is to set a target service level, either implicitly or explicitly, and then try to minimize inventories while staying at or above that service level.
 This is a good, pragmatic move, that ties down one of the more difficult parameters to set.
-However, even with a pre-defined target service level, there is still a lot of work to do to calculate optimum inventory levels.
+However, even with a pre-defined target service level, it is still challenging to calculate optimum inventory levels.

-When it comes to improving inventories, we like to differentiate between optimizing, which involves working with the givens, and improvements based on changing the givens.
+When it comes to improving inventories, we differentiate between optimizing, which involves working with the givens, and improvements based on changing the givens.
 What are the givens?
 They are the parameters you need as inputs to your inventory optimization calculations.
-We have already looked at target service level as a given, but this is just one of a range of such parameters.
+We have already considered target service level as a given, but this is just one of many such parameters.

-When you work with the givens, you don’t challenge them, you accept them as fixed parameters and then try to optimize your inventory levels on that basis.
-Which is not to say that the givens can’t be improved, but you strictly speaking need to have such parameters defined to be able even to attempt an optimization calculation.
+When working with the givens, you accept them as fixed parameters and optimize your inventory levels on that basis.
+Which is not to say that the givens can’t be improved, but you need such parameters defined to even attempt an optimization calculation.

 How can you optimize your inventories?